esl-epfl/ESL-CGRA-simulator/README.md

 * Do not leave empty rows (not even at the end of the file).

 The instructions file can be modified to play around with the kernel.
-If different options want to be considered (using the same `input` and `memory` file), the instructions file can be given a version as `instruction<version>.csv`.
+If different options want to be considered, the instructions file can be given a version as `instruction<version>.csv`.
+For different versions of the instructions file you will also need a different version of the memory file, given as `memory<version>.csv`.
-When requesting the execution of a kernel, provide the name of the kernel and (optionally) the desired instructions version.
+When requesting the execution of a kernel, provide the name of the kernel and (optionally) the desired version.

 ## Changing the CGRA size

 Currently the CGRA size is hardcoded in the `cgra.py` module.
-You can change this value to whatever dimensions you want.
+You can change this value to whatever dimensions you want, even non squared.

 Providing functionality to change this from the notebook interface should be pretty straightforward.
 If you feel generous today, please open a pull request :)

 ## Running a kernel

-Once the whole kernel folder has been filled, you can simply run a simulation by calling the `run` function of the `cgra` module:
+Once the whole kernel folder has been filled, you can simply run a simulation by calling the `run` function of the `cgra` module.
 ```python
 import cgra
 cgra.run("<kernel_name>")
 ```

-This will provide different outputs

 ### Temporal record
 In the output of the notebook a step by step state of each PE's output register is printed until an `EXIT` instruction is reached.
 If this instruction was not added, you might very well want to cancel the execution.